Clean Air Zone Class 3

-On 31 December 2024, a class 3 environmental zone will be introduced in an area of the inner city of Stockholm bounded by Kungsgatan, Birger Jarlsgatan, Hamngatan and Sveavägen.
+On 31 December 2024, a class 3 clean air zone will be introduced in an area of the inner city of Stockholm bounded by Kungsgatan, Birger Jarlsgatan, Hamngatan and Sveavägen.

-The rules for which vehicles are permitted to circulate in a class 3 environmental zone are regulated in the traffic ordinance and apply throughout Sweden.
+The rules for which vehicles are permitted to circulate in a class 3 clean air zone are regulated in the traffic ordinance and apply throughout Sweden.
 The City of Stockholm cannot adjust them.

-What restrictions apply in a class 3 environmental zone?
+What restrictions apply in a class 3 clean air zone?

-A class 3 environmental zone imposes the strictest demands on the vehicles that are permitted to circulate in the designated zone.
+A class 3 clean air zone imposes the strictest demands on the vehicles that are permitted to circulate in the designated zone.

 The following applies for cars: